Welcome! Whether you’re a visitor or a new member, we’re glad you’re here.

 What can I expect at Mass?

-Only Catholics who have properly prepared themselves can receive Communion at Mass.
-Normally, Catholics must have fasted (excluding water and medicine) for at least one hour before receiving Communion, and if they’ve committed a mortal sin, have gone to Confession.
-If you aren’t a Catholic who’s prepared themselves for Communion, you’re still welcome to come and receive a blessing.
+Only Catholics who have properly prepared themselves can receive Holy Communion at Mass.
+Normally, Catholics must have fasted (excluding water and medicine) for at least one hour before receiving Holy Communion, and if they’ve committed a mortal sin, have gone to Confession.
+If you aren’t a Catholic who’s prepared themselves for Holy Communion, you’re still welcome to come and receive a blessing.
 You can indicate that you’d like a blessing at the Communion Rail by crossing your arms over your chest, palms lying flat on your chest, near your neck.
-If you’re not receiving Communion, you may also choose to remain in your pew and pray for Christian unity and peace in our world.
+If you’re not receiving Holy Communion, you may also choose to remain in your pew and pray for Christian unity and peace in our world.

 Why does the altar look different?
 Why does the priest face away from the people?